-- 5.30 The are no Internal or European Designations located within approximately 3km of the Site.
-The closest is the Severn Estuary Special Area of Conservation (SAC) / Special Protection Area (SPA) / Site of Special Scientific Interest (SSSI) located approximately 3.3 km to the west at its closest point. - 5.31 The nearest statutory designation is Frampton Pools SSSI located approximately 1.4 km to the southwest.
+- 4.24 The are no Internal or European Designations located within approximately 3km of the Site.
+The closest is the Severn Estuary Special Area of Conservation (SAC) / Special Protection Area (SPA) / Site of Special Scientific Interest (SSSI) located approximately 3.3 km to the west at its closest point. - 4.25 The nearest statutory designation is Frampton Pools SSSI located approximately 1.4 km to the southwest.
 The SSSI comprises of a number of lakes formed as a result of gravel extraction.
 Particular features of interest are the developing fauna and flora of the disused gravel pits.
-The Site is also of local importance for wintering wildfowl. - 5.32 The closest non statutory designation recognised for its local nature conservation interest is the River Frome Key Wildlife Site (KWS) which is located adjacent to the Site's southern boundary, beyond the A419.
+The Site is also of local importance for wintering wildfowl. - 4.26 The closest non statutory designation recognised for its local nature conservation interest is the River Frome Local Wildlife Site (LWS) which is located adjacent to the Site's southern boundary, beyond the A419.

-- 5.33 The SALA update 2018 states that: - "An initial desktop biodiversity and geodiversity assessment of the site has indicated there is potential to develop this site without harm to a designated natural environment site.
-Note that the assessment does not consider whether there are protected species on this site and it is therefore recommended that any developer consult the Gloucestershire Centre for Environmental Records (GCER) for the potential presence of protected species on site." - 5.34 A Phase 1 Habitats Survey and relevant protected species / faunal surveys will be required to support any planning application and inform the emerging concept plan.
-There is also potential for biodiversity enhancements across the Site (e.g. hedgerows / grassland) that could provide habitat enhancements and connectivity with nearby designations, strategic land uses and woodland areas. - 5.35 Opportunities for ecological enhancements within the proposed development will be identified and these will be used to promote a net gain in biodiversity across the development.
+- 4.27 The SALA update 2018 states that: - "An initial desktop biodiversity and geodiversity assessment of the site has indicated there is potential to develop this site without harm to a designated natural environment site.
+Note that the assessment does not consider whether there are protected species on this site and it is therefore recommended that any developer consult the Gloucestershire Centre for Environmental Records (GCER) for the potential presence of protected species on site." - 4.28 A Phase 1 Habitats Survey and relevant protected species / faunal surveys has been undertaken to support the planning application and inform the emerging concept plan.
+There is also potential for biodiversity enhancements across the Site (e.g. hedgerows / grassland) that could provide habitat enhancements and connectivity with nearby designations, strategic land uses and woodland areas. - 4.29 Opportunities for ecological enhancements within the proposed development will be identified and these will be used to promote a net gain in biodiversity across the development.